 Predictably, the states of Nevada, Delaware, and New Jersey are generating revenue from the onset of online gambling, made legal in all three states last year.
 Now seven other states are thinking of following their lead.
-Nevada legalized online gambling in April of 2013 while Delaware followed in October and New Jersey in December.
+Nevada legalized e-gambling in April of 2013 while Delaware followed in October and New Jersey in December.
 Other states in legislation include California (which would also allow tribal casinos), Illinois, Iowa, Mississippi, and Massachusetts as well as Texas and Pennsylvania.

-Online Gambling Early Reports are in
+Online Gambling: Early Reports are in

-Proponents of online gambling in New Jersey are encouraged by results over the first two months.
+Proponents of gambling online in New Jersey are encouraged by results over the first two months.
 Internet casinos generated $9.5 million in January, exceeding the $7.4 million in December, making for an increase of 28 percent.
-When the online gambling bill was introduced to the New Jersey Legislature, physical casinos in Atlantic City acted.
+When the internet gambling bill was introduced to the New Jersey Legislature, physical casinos in Atlantic City acted.
 Six casinos, including Trump Plaza, Trump Taj Mahal and Caesar’s, went to work to develop their own online gambling sites to counterbalance any competition.